 Sleeping in Ezeiza Airport

 Travellers report that airport staff are friendly and accommodating to overnight sleepers.
 While there are carpeted areas in the terminals that work for floor sleeping, seating is described as uncomfortable with armrests.
 Noise and cold temperatures are described as the biggest irritants, so consider bringing earplugs/noise-cancelling headphones and an extra layer or travel blanket/sleeping bag.
 For uninterrupted sleep, there are hotels near the airport.
-See Airport Hotels in the airport guide below.
+See the Airport Hotels section below for more info or read some traveller reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships